haskoin/haskoin-store/README.md

 * Address balances.
 * Unspent outputs.

-Give `haskoin-store` the path to a directory mapped to RAM, and it will be used to create a RockDB database for caching.
-Needs at least 30 GB
+Give `haskoin-store` the path to a directory mapped to RAM, and it will populate a RockDB database for caching.
+Needs around 25 GB at the moment (May 2019).

 ## API Documentation